Accommodations for Employees with Disabilities Policy

 Section 1.
 Discrimination against a Qualified Person with a Disability

 Iona University recognizes and supports the standards set forth in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, and similar state laws (hereinafter "applicable law" or "law[s]"), which are designed to eliminate discrimination against qualified individuals with disabilities.
-Disabilities may include physical or mental impairments which substantially limit one or more of a person's major life activities, and which necessitate modifications to the facilities, programs, or services of the College.
+Disabilities may include physical or mental impairments which substantially limit one or more of a person's major life activities, and which necessitate modifications to the facilities, programs, or services of the University.
 Iona University is committed to making reasonable accommodations for qualifying students, faculty, and employees with disabilities as required by applicable laws.
 Moreover, Iona University is committed to making the campus and its facilities accessible as required by applicable laws.
-The College cannot make accommodations that are unduly burdensome or that fundamentally alter the nature of the College's programs.
+The University cannot make accommodations that are unduly burdensome or that fundamentally alter the nature of the University's programs.

-Because the College's Policy is intended to be co-existent with the requirements of applicable laws, nothing in this policy is intended to provide less substantive benefits or procedural protections than are required by these laws.
+Because the University's Policy is intended to be co-existent with the requirements of applicable laws, nothing in this policy is intended to provide less substantive benefits or procedural protections than are required by these laws.
 Likewise, nothing in this policy is intended to provide greater substantive benefits or procedural protections than are required by these laws.
-This also means that the College's ADA Policy and Procedures may have limited or no applicability to the College's study abroad or other programs operated outside the United States.
-However, practical considerations of style and a desire to present information to the College community in a useful, efficient manner dictate that the precise wording of these laws is not restated verbatim in all provisions of this policy.
+This also means that the University's ADA Policy and Procedures may have limited or no applicability to the University's study abroad or other programs operated outside the United States.
+However, practical considerations of style and a desire to present information to the University community in a useful, efficient manner dictate that the precise wording of these laws is not restated verbatim in all provisions of this policy.

-Therefore, the specific language of such laws and controlling interpretations thereof are incorporated by reference herein, and in the event of any apparent discrepancy between the language of this policy and such legal authority, the College's obligations will be determined exclusively by the latter.
+Therefore, the specific language of such laws and controlling interpretations thereof are incorporated by reference herein, and in the event of any apparent discrepancy between the language of this policy and such legal authority, the University's obligations will be determined exclusively by the latter.

 Section 2.
 Procedures for Requesting Accommodation